angular-experts-io/modern-angular-workshop/exercise-component/README.md

 - How to display state in the template
 - How to handle user interaction

+> Compared to where we left off we have added a
+> a little bit of HTML markup in the `ProductListComponent` (root component
+> of the product lazy feature), `product.model.ts` with `Product` interface and mock
+> product data in the `products.mock.ts` file

 ## TODO 1 - Navigation

 Let's start with something simple, we're going to extract navigation as a data structure (wrapped in an Angular Signal)